Yaooo00/Comp_425_MainProject/README.md

 1. Left color images of object dataset (.png)
 2. Velodyne point clouds (.bin)
 3. Training labels of object data set (.txt)
+4. Camera calibration matrices of object data set (.txt)
-4. (.pkl) The information in the pkl file does not need to be modified.
+5. (.pkl) The information in the pkl file does not need to be modified.

 # Data Directory Structure
 Ensure that your data is organized under the data/kitti directory as follows (You need to add these files to it yourself)